 The baking bowl came with 8 recipes, some more complicated than others.
 I decided to take the recipe that was originally for Greek olive bread and omit the added ingredients.
 So basically, I wanted to make a loaf of unbleached white bread.
 I also added a little bit of sugar, because I have a hard time grasping bread recipes without sugar to feed the yeast and have little success with them.

 The steps are so simple.
-Mix the bread dough, knead the dough by hand for a few minutes, place it back in the oiled mixing bowl, rise for an hour.
+Mix the bread dough, knead the dough by hand for a few minutes, place it back in an oiled mixing bowl, rise for an hour.
 Punch down, knead again for a few minutes, place in the oiled bread baking bowl, let rise to double.

 Bake for 45 minutes and viola!
 It turned out perfectly!
 It was a really unexpected surprise given my history with bread.